 The James C. Gaither Junior Fellows Program at the Carnegie Endowment for International Peace is designed to provide a substantive work experience for students who have a serious career interest in the area of international affairs.
 Applicants should have completed a significant amount of course work related to their discipline of interest.
 Language and other skills may also be required for certain assignments.
 The selection process for the program is very competitive.
 Accordingly, applicants should be of high academic quality.
 Qualifications for Gaither Junior Fellows may vary by program.

-- Schedule an appointment to meet with Dean Amanda McCarthy, preferably during your junior year but no later than May 31 prior to your senior year, to discuss your goals and plan to compete in this scholarship process.
+- Schedule an appointment to meet with Dean Wes Schaub, preferably during your junior year but no later than May 31 prior to your senior year, to discuss your goals and plan to compete in this scholarship process.

 - Applications are submitted to the national competition by the institution’s nominating official and must be supported by the institution, so there is an on-campus preliminary screening.
 Interested applicants must complete the preliminary screening process.

-- Send the following to Dean Amanda McCarthy at email@example.com by the campus deadline of Nov.
-30, 2019:
+- Send the following to Dean Wes Schaub at firstname.lastname@example.org by the campus deadline of Nov.
+30, 2022:

 - Resume/C.V. (preferably 1-2 pages)

-- Campus interviews are required for all candidates.
+- Campus interviews may be required for candidates.
 Times will be identified for interviews based on your class schedule and committee availability.
-Interviews will take place in early December.
+Interviews will take place in early December, if applicable.
 (See schedule below.)

 Value of the Award

-Students should contact their institution’s nominating official, Dean Amanda McCarthy (email@example.com) with questions regarding the selection and nominating process.
+Students should contact their institution’s nominating official, Dean Wes Schaub (email@example.com) with questions regarding the selection and nominating process.
 Questions concerning the requirements and the James C. Gaither Junior Fellows Program should be addressed to Christopher Grider in Human Resources at 202.939.2308 or firstname.lastname@example.org.